MMullen4/Vehicle_App/README.md

 ![Static Badge](https://img.shields.io/badge/License-Apache-brightgreen)

   ## Description
   A TypeScript command-line application that builds cars, motorbikes and trucks.
-Various options are available for the user to impliment actions associated with each vehilce.
+Various options are available for the user to impliment actions associated with each vehicle.

   ## Table of Contents
   - [Installation](#installation)